matthewh806/killing_me_softly_with_his_dsp/code/README.md

 This has only been tested on Ubuntu 21.04 64-bit

 In order to compile install the [JUCE dependencies](https://github.com/juce-framework/JUCE/blob/master/docs/Linux%20Dependencies.md).
-For rubberband to compile its also necessary to have `kissfft` & `libsamplerate` installed
+For rubberband to compile its also necessary to have `libsamplerate` installed

 ```
-sudo apt-get install kissfft-tools
 sudo apt-get install libsamplerate-dev
 ```
 These can both be removed as dependencies in `dependencies/rubberband/CMakeLists.txt` but I haven't tried this out